JHWebDeveloper/Able2-public-resources/README.md

 ## [Unreleased][2.1.2] - TBD

 ### Added
-- Media items can now be rearranged by dragging and dropping in both the Ready Queue and Batch Selector as can Save Locations in Preference.
+- Media items can now be rearranged by dragging and dropping in both the Ready Queue and Batch Selector as can Save Locations in Preferences.
 - Help page is back.
 - Added $b token for file and batch names.
 Can be used for inserting batch size ('Video $n of $b' ---> 'Video 1 of 10', 'Video 2 of 10', 'Video 3 of 10'...)
 - Added $r token for file and batch names.
 Will number media items in descending order.